chromium/chromium/docs/git_submodules.md

 ## How to avoid accidental Git submodule updates?

-The simplest approach is to always run gclient sync after updated chromium checkout (e.g. after `git pull`, or `git checkout`).
+The simplest approach is to always run gclient sync after updating chromium checkout (e.g. after `git pull`, or `git checkout`).
 You can automate that by adding post-checkout hook (example below).
 To confirm there are no changes, run `git status`.
 If you use `git commit -a`, check the "Changes to be committed"